Marianne Strengell: Career

 In 1931 Strengell was invited by family friend Eliel Saarinen to work at the Cranbrook Academy of Art; she began teaching there in 1937.
 In 1942, when Loja Saarinen retired, Strengell replaced her as head of the Department of Weaving and Textile Design.
 Soon after, a power loom was installed in the weaving studios.
 She developed a curriculum that emphasized weave structure, versus the more pictorial imagery used by Saarinen.
 In her 25 years at Cranbrook, she trained many textile artists, including Jack Lenor Larsen, Robert Sailors and Ed Rossbach.
 Her circle of friends and colleagues included Harry Bertoia, Ben Baldwin, Ray and Charles Eames, Florence Knoll, and Eszter Haraszty.
 She maintained her role as Department Head of Weaving and Textile Design until she retired from Cranbrook in 1961.

-While teaching at Cranbrook, Strengell held a number of outside consulting positions, and worked on commissions for architects, such as the interior fabrics for Eero Saarinen's General Motors Tech Center and work for Skidmore, Owings and Merrill.
+While teaching at Cranbrook, Strengell held a number of outside consulting positions, and worked on industrial design commissions for architects, such as the interior fabrics for Eero Saarinen's General Motors Tech Center and work for Skidmore, Owings and Merrill.
 Her emphasis on texture rather than pattern influenced the American market in automotive and interior design.
 Her versatility in the development of new yarns and fabrics contributed toward the use of textiles as architectural elements.
 Strengell created original textile designs for automotive interiors for Ford Motor Company, General Motors Corporation, Chrysler and American Motors, as well as for United Airlines.
 Her upholstery design "Taj Mahal" for the 1959 Lincoln Continental is iconic.
 She sometimes worked in conjunction with her husband, architect Olav Hammarström, designing interiors and textiles for his projects.
 Most notably, they built and designed together the Vera and Laszlo Tisza House for professors Vera and Laszlo Tisza located in Wellfleet, Massachusetts, purchased four of the five original lots that comprised the Tisza property between August 1954 and September 1956 (Barnstable County Registry of Deeds 1954a, 1954b, 1955, 1956), and completed construction in 1960.
 Olav Hammarström and Marianne Strengell's own vacation home, which they designed for themselves in 1952, is located approximately 400 feet west of the Tisza property across Gross Hill Road.